Airbus A330neo: Design

 Since the fan is enlarged from 97 to 112 inch, the nacelles are mounted higher, necessitating extensive CFD analysis to avoid supersonic shock wave interference drag, as is the first slat's dog-tooth.
 The wing twist and belly fairings are tweaked to approach the lowest drag elliptical span-wise pressure distribution changed by the larger sharklets, like the flap track fairings shape to lower form drag.

-On the -800 at FL400, cruise fuel flow at Mach 0.82 and low weight is 4.7 to 5.2 t per hour at a higher weight and Mach 0.83.
+Initially based on the largest 242t MTOW A330, Airbus was studying an improvement to 245 t MTOW for the A330neo, which would match the figure originally given for the Airbus A350-800 before it was sidelined in favor of the A330neo.
+This would give the -900 a 7,000 nmi range to better compete with the 787-9’s 7,635 nmi On the -800 at FL400, cruise fuel flow at Mach 0.82 and low weight is 4.7 to 5.2 t per hour at a higher weight and Mach 0.83.

+Cabin and Cockpit

+The redesigned interior, dubbed "Airspace" by Airbus and unveiled in 2016, received larger overhead bins, new ceiling panels with customisable patterns, and updated lighting.
+Many design elements were incorporated from the A350.
+A further interior update was revealed in September 2024 with availability in 2027-2028; this update features new lighting, new interior sidewalls with 5 mm more shoulder clearance and 50 mm more foot space at window seats, new ceiling panels, a lighter and simpler door-frame lining, electro-dimmable windows between Doors-1 and Doors-2, and an approximately 100 kg reduction in weight.

+The cockpit windows feature a black "mask" outline, similar to the A350.